eweser/eweser-db/packages/db/README.md

 Each `room` corresponds to a Matrix chat room that will be created on the user's Matrix account inside a space called "My Database".
 Rooms in EweserDB are private (invite-only) and (coming soon) will be fully end to end encrypted by default.

-The `registry` is a special collection that stores the addresses(`roomId`s) to all of the user's other rooms.
+The `registry` is a special collection that stores the addresses(`roomAlias`s) to all of the user's other rooms.

 ## ACL - Access Control, Privacy and Sharing

 Building on top of Matrix allows for advanced ACL features right out of the box.
 All ACL happens on the `room` level.
 Users can decide which apps or other users have read or write access to which rooms simply by using Matrix's built in privacy control features and by inviting or kicking out other users in the room.
+This is not entirely implemented yet.

 ## User owned